MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-682-Federal-Family-Education-Loan-FFEL-Program/subpart-D-Administration-Federal-Family-Education-Loan-Programs-Guaranty-Agency/section-682.410.md

 ##### § 682.410 Fiscal, administrative, and enforcement requirements. #####

-(a) *Fiscal requirements* - (1) *Reserve fund assets.* A guaranty agency shall establish and maintain a reserve fund to be used solely for its activities as a guaranty agency under the FFEL Program (“guaranty activities”).
-The guaranty agency shall credit to the reserve fund -
+(a) *Fiscal requirements*—(1) *Reserve fund assets.* A guaranty agency shall establish and maintain a reserve fund to be used solely for its activities as a guaranty agency under the FFEL Program (“guaranty activities”).
+The guaranty agency shall credit to the reserve fund—

 (i) The total amount of insurance premiums and Federal default fees collected;